kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li><strong>Navigation</strong></li>
 <ul>
 <li>The navigation menu is located at the top of the page.
-The page navigation system consists of the club name which is located on the left hand side while the other navigation links are located on the right hand side.</li>
+The page navigation system consists of the club name which is located on the left-hand side while the other navigation links are located on the right-hand side.</li>
 <li>The navigation bar is very intuitive and easy to use.</li>
-<li>The Navigation bar is positioned on top of the page(sticky) at all the time to allow user quickly move between individual sections of the page.</li>
+<li>The Navigation bar is positioned on top of the page(sticky) at all times to allow the user quickly move between individual sections of the page.</li>
-<li>The navigation menu layout differ (website navigation links) depending on which screen size the website is displayed.</li>
+<li>The navigation menu layout differs (website navigation links) depending on which screen size the website is displayed.</li>
 <li>A hover effect is implemented to visually highlight menu links when the user hovers over them.</li>
-<li>Once the relevant menu link is clicked by the user the website will automatically scroll up or scroll down in order to display selected section.</li>
+<li>Once the relevant menu link is clicked by the user the website will automatically scroll up or scroll down to display the selected section.</li>
 </ul>
 </ul>